emhofer/emhofer/README.md

 - 👀 I’m interested in full stack web development.
 - 🌱 I’m currently learning the MERN stack and how to deploy apps.
 - 💞️ I’m looking to collaborate on open-source software.
-- 📫 How to reach me: emhofer.xyz
+- 📫 How to reach me: emhofer.dev

 <!---
 emhofer/emhofer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.